 - Use thin slices of bread.
 For the best texture and a sandwich that’s not too big to bite, use 1/4-inch thick bread slices.

 - Add in your favorite ingredients.
-Tweak the sandwich fillings with your favorite produce and pickled veggies.
+Tweak the sandwich fillings with your favorite produce, pickled veggies and cheeses (like our homemade cheese).
 You can’t go wrong!

 Hot Tip: Add a sprinkle of parmesan cheese to the garlic toast before broiling for an extra punch of flavor.

 Different Sides to Pair with a Garlic Bread Sandwich

 Whether you’re packing up for a picnic or making your kids’ lunches for school, here are some tasty sides to pair with your sandos.